-Abandoning a career as an oil painter in favour of portrait illustration, he made his name with a set of caricatures of Lovat Fraser’s designs to The Beggar’s Opera (1922).
-Exhibited at the Little Rooms and published as a portfolio, these caricatures attracted the attention of the Assistant Editor of the Saturday Review, who then employed Evans as the house caricaturist under the name of ‘Quiz’; a selection of these caricatures were later published as Eighty-Eight Cartoons (1926).
-In writing the preface to Evans’s solo show, at the Leicester Galleries in 1924, Beerbohm acclaimed him as an heir, and later paid him the compliment of producing a self-caricature in Quiz’s style.
-(This drawing, which also depicts the stage designer, Gordon Craig, later entered the collection of Ronald Searle.)
+Abandoning a career as an oil painter in favour of portrait illustration, Evans made his name with a set of caricatures of Lovat Fraser’s designs to The Beggar’s Opera (1922).
+Exhibited at the Little Rooms and published as a portfolio, these caricatures attracted the attention of Filson Young, Assistant Editor of the Saturday Review, who then employed Evans as the house caricaturist under the name of ‘Quiz’; a selection of these caricatures were later published as Eighty-Eight Cartoons (1926).
+In writing the preface to Evans’s solo show, at the Leicester Galleries in 1924, Beerbohm claimed him as an heir, and later paid him the compliment of producing a self-caricature in Quiz’s style.
+(That drawing, which also depicts the stage designer, Gordon Craig, later entered the collection of Ronald Searle.)

 Evans had a further show at the Leicester Galleries in the following year, and regularly included work in the exhibitions of the Goupil Gallery.
-Contributing to a wide variety of periodicals, Evans produced a notable series of portraits in pen and ink for the London Mercury (some of which reappeared in Fifty Heads, 1928) and a number of caricatures for G K’s Weekly; as H R Westwood noted in his study of Modern Caricaturists (1932), ‘he is personally very much interested in Mr Chesterton, political philosophy and general outlook’.
+Contributing to a wide variety of periodicals, Evans produced a notable series of portraits in pen and ink for the London Mercury (some of which reappeared in Fifty Heads, 1928) and a number of caricatures for G K’s Weekly; as H R Westwood noted in his study of Modern Caricaturists (1932), ‘he is personally very much interested in Mr Chesterton’s political philosophy and general outlook’.
 Though he exhibited a large range of works at the Cooling Gallery (1930) and had two further solo shows, at Colnaghi and Bumpus’ Bookshop (both 1932), he soon ceased to exhibit or publish, retiring to Dolgellau, in Merionethshire in the late 1930s.
 He lived on Anglesey during the Second World War, and later in Bala, in Snowdonia, before returning to Dolgellau.
 It was only in 1975, when the Langton Gallery, London, mounted a retrospective, that he was fired to paint again.

 His work is represented in the collections of the National Portrait Gallery.